kwongyen/assignment2/Readme.txt

 1. Use at least 7 classes.
 One must be abstract.
-Each class should have it's own responsibility. abstract class Patient - 3 methods, 2 fields class CancerPatient extends Patient - Homeservice, Hospitalservice class LeukemiaPatient extends CancerPatient class MedicalRecord class ERPatient extends Patient - Hospitalservice class RadiologyPatient extends Patient - Hospitalservice class Doctor
+Each class should have it's own responsibility. class main class Startadministration abstract class Treatment class Surgery class Chemotherapy class MRI class PsychoTreatment class Patient

 2. Use at least 2 interfaces.
-interface Homeservice - 5 methods
+interface Deductable
-interface Hospitalservice - 5 methods
+interface

 3. 80% of the methods should have returntypes other then void.
 4. 40% of parameters should be of a classType.